radareorg/radare2/DEVELOPERS.md

                 )))
 ```

-You may use directory-local variables by putting
+You may use directory-local variables by adding the following to
+`.dir-locals.el`.

 ```elisp
 ((c-mode .  ((c-file-style . "radare2"))))
 ```

-into `.dir-locals.el`.

 ## Packed structures